Ayushimahajan876/AyushiMahajan_GoogleGirlHackathon_Ideathon_2024/README.md

 ## Disclaimer
-this code uses CNN and takes time to train the model though model is correct.Hence If given time,I assure I Will be able to implement fully.This is the prototype how the CNN code looks like <br>
+This code uses CNN and takes time to train the model though model is correct.Hence If given time,I assure I Will be able to implement fully.This is the prototype how the CNN code looks like <br>

 ## Local Environment setup
-Fork this repo <br>
+* Fork this repo <br>
 Run the command gh repo clone Ayushimahajan876/AyushiMahajan_GoogleGirlHackathon_Ideathon_2024 <br>
 Data Set is provided in document (ideathon document) Run the jupyter notebook Ayushi_Mahajan_Google_Girl_Hackathon_idea.ipynb